 The Kreutles vineyard is the more eastern of the two slope toe locations on the Loibenberg.
-The name can be followed back to documents from the year 1353, referring to the former undergrowth that had to be removed to cultivate the area.
+The name is referring to the former undergrowth that had to be removed to cultivate the area.

 The Kreutles vineyard at the foot of the Loibenberg is formed from loess.
 Loess is a fertile and calcareous glacial sediment that is transported by wind.